asbhattara/got.data/README.md

 * To delete the collection and fill it again (new _ids are set!) with newly scraped data use: `npm run refill --collection=x --wiki=y`
 * To update the collection with newly scraped data (manual edits are overwritten!) use: `npm run update --collection=x --wiki=y`
-* To only add new properties/entries to the collection from a newly scrap use: `npm run safeipdate --collection=x --wiki=y`
+* To only add new properties/entries to the collection from a newly scrap use: `npm run safeupdate --collection=x --wiki=y`

 Westeros Wiki (`y = westeros`):
 *    `x = 'age'`, \[refill\]